 All identifier values for all nodes in the Process model must be unique.

-Follow these steps to edit the identifier value for a Start Event element:
+Follow these steps to edit the identifier value for a Start Event object:

-Select the Start Event element from the Process model in which to edit its identifier value.
+Select the Start Event object from the Process model in which to edit its identifier value.

 Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 Expand the Advanced panel if it is not presently expanded.
 The Node Identifier setting displays.
 This is a required setting.

-In the Node Identifier setting, edit the Start Event element's identifier to a unique value from all nodes in the Process model and then press Enter.
+In the Node Identifier setting, edit the Start Event object's identifier to a unique value from all nodes in the Process model and then press Enter.